huisunsh/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an Assistant Professor in the [Department of Entrepreneurship, Innovation and Technology](https://www.hhs.se/en/research/research-houses/house-of-innovation/) at Stockholm School of Economics.
+I am an Assistant Professor in the [Department of Entrepreneurship, Innovation and Technology](https://www.hhs.se/en/research/research-houses/house-of-innovation/) at the Stockholm School of Economics.

 My research focuses on organizations of the 21st century, that is, non-traditional, less-hierarchical, fluid organizations (e.g., entrepreneurial teams, open communities, platforms).
 My work primarily concerns the role of human cognition in entrepreneurial strategy, organization design and social network mobilization.
 More information can be found on my CV {{< staticref "files/HuiSUN_CV.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} {{< /staticref >}}.